Career and Internship Resources for Literature & Creative Writing Majors

 What Can I Do With This Major.com: use this website to peruse different majors and learn what types of careers, employers and industries are connected to your areas of interest.

 As a Liberal Arts major at Linfield, you are learning and practicing vital skills and knowledge that will help you stand out and excel at your career.
 In fact, here is a Top 10 list of skills that English and Creative Writing Majors acquire and that employers seek out:

 Why should I do an internship?

 Internships look great on your resume, and they have several benefits: an internship is the perfect opportunity for you to apply what you've learned in classes in a work environment.
-It's also a great way to network with people in your industry -- people that are working and making a living -- and, if it's the right fit for you, it could also lead to a future job.
+It's also a great way to make professional connections with people in your industry -- people who are working and making a living -- and, if it's the right fit for you, it could also lead to a future job.

 Preparing for an internship

-Once you've found the internship you'd like, make sure to have all of your materials ready.
+Once you've found the internship to which you want to apply, make sure to have all of your materials ready.
 Often, this will include an application, a resume, and a cover letter.
-You can get your cover letter and resume checked over by the staff at the Linfield Career Hub (in Malthus Hall) so that it's competitive and ready for your opportunity!
-See some of the points below to learn about how you can earn credit for internships.
+You can get your cover letter and resume checked over by the staff at the Linfield Career Hub (in Melrose Hall Suite 010) so that it's competitive and ready for your opportunity!
+See below to learn how you can earn credit for your internship.

 How to research an organization